When you rely on a powerchair for work, little details can ...Read More

-1. Regularly review your All Terrain ‘gaps’
+1. Regularly review your AT ‘gaps’

 Whether you rely on public funding or private resources, it’s a good idea to engage your Occupational Therapist or Physiotherapist for an assessment at least once a year.
 They can help assess the suitability of your powerchair’s seating, legrests and other accessories in light of your current needs.